apache/fluo-website/docs/fluo/1.0.0-beta-2/index.md

 **Fluo is transaction layer that enables incremental processing on big data.**

 Fluo is an implementation of [Percolator] built on [Accumulo] that runs in [YARN].
 It is not recommended for production use yet.
-Check out the Fluo [project website][fluo.io] for news and general information.

 ### Getting Started